 While durability is listed in the game along with the hitting attributes (it is colored the same), it is applied here under fielding attributes as durability applies to all players regardless of their capacity as a hitter.

-Baserunning attributes in The Show 21
+Baserunning attributes explained in MLB The Show 22

-- Speed (SPD): a player’s ability to run fast (affects fielding as well); a higher rating means a higher likelihood of stealing bases, taking the extra base, and beating out groundballs; “Speedster: quirk for fast players.
+- Speed (SPD): a player’s ability to run fast (affects fielding as well); a higher rating means a higher likelihood of stealing bases, taking the extra base, and beating out groundballs; “Speedster” quirk for fast players.

 - Stealing (STEAL): a baserunner’s ability to successfully steal a base, including their takeoff; a higher rating indicates a higher likelihood the baserunner will have a good takeoff; “Thief” quirk for baserunners who excel at stealing bases.